Showing posts with label чайный гриб. Show all posts

 Kombucha is sweet tea that has been fermented using SCOBY.
 If you make kombucha at home it is cheap and surprisingly simple to do.
 Many people flavour it with various things, while some of these are nice I prefer to drink it as is without flavouring.

 SCOBY is an acronym for Symbiotic Culture of Bacteria and Yeast.
-Various studies have been done to count the number of species present in the scoby, while these numbers range dramatically depending on the scoby tested (and keeping in mind that each scoby will gain and/or lose species as time passes), kombucha often contains around 200 species with 20 bacteria and 16 yeast being the most dominant
+Various studies have been done to count the number of species present in the scoby, while these numbers range dramatically depending on the scoby tested (and keeping in mind that each scoby will gain and/or lose species as time passes), kombucha often contains around 200 species with 20 bacteria and 16 yeast being the most dominant.

 People often like to think that symbiosis means all the organisms working together in balanced harmony to benefit each other.
 The truth is far less romantic.
 Symbiosis only means different organisms living together for a period of time, symbiosis does not have to be mutually beneficial, or even beneficial at all.

 In kombucha, all the organisms are competing for survival, some of them benefit from this arrangement, others less so, some even entrap and almost 'farm' others.
 These organisms competing for survival make the environment too harsh for non-beneficial organisms, while adding health benefits to the drink.
-It is a fascinating subject that is poorly researched, and no two scoby's are exactly the same.
+It is a fascinating subject that is poorly researched, and no two scobys are exactly the same.

 kombucha jellyfish

 For some inexplicable reason there is a growing number of people who like to argue (looking at you Reddit) over what exactly is the 'SCOBY' in kombucha.
 It seems like semantics to me.
-They will also aggressively demand that scoby is written all in capitals because it is an acronym, they are correct on that point, but I find it harder to read when all in capitals so tend to use lower case.
+They will also aggressively demand that scoby is written all in capitals because it is an acronym, they are correct on this point, but I find it harder to read when all in capitals so tend to use lower case.

-Kombucha pellicle
+Kombucha biofilm/pellicle

-While certainly not ideal, it is possible to brew kombucha by simply adding the pellicle to sweetened tea.
 This is possible, and I have done it, but things could go wrong.
-The main problem is the liquid will generally not be acidic enough to prevent other microorganisms from growing.
-Another issue is most of the scoby are in/on the pellicle rather than mixed through the liquid.
-If starting kombucha with only using the pellicle, by the time enough of the scoby are in the liquid and the pH is low enough there are also many other microorganisms who have started to grow.
-For this reason you should always include at least some starter tea when brewing kombucha.
-Most people add about 10% starter to 90% sweet tea but I include a lot more.
-You could only use the pellicle and add something acidic to lower the pH, but it is easier and better to just include some starter tea.
+The main problem is the liquid will generally not be acidic enough to prevent undesirable microorganisms from growing in the liquid.
+Another issue with using the pellicle only is in the early stages most of the scoby are in/on the pellicle rather than mixed through the liquid.
+If starting kombucha with only using the pellicle, by the time enough of the scoby are thoroughly mixed through the liquid, and the pH is low enough, there may also be other microorganisms that have started to grow.

 Kombucha starter tea

-Some people refer to the kombucha liquid that you drink as the SCOBY.
-Again, this is not technically true.
 The liquid is tea and waste products after it has been partly digested by bacteria and yeast (it sounds gross, but it is good for you).
-The scoby lives in this liquid, and feeds off this liquid, and you could not separate them if you tried.
+The scoby lives in this liquid, and feeds off this liquid, and it would be very difficult to separate them if you tried.
 While the liquid is also not the scoby, I don't see any harm in people referring to the liquid as the scoby, again it seems like semantics.

 It is possible to brew kombucha by simply adding some starter liquid to sweet tea.
 I am told the finished kombucha brew tastes different than when the pellicle is also added.
+There is a higher chance of losing some species of microorganisms from your scoby when only using starter tea and not including any biofilm.

-Fermenting kombucha using only the liquid and no pellicle works well enough because this liquid is too acidic for many harmful microorganisms to thrive, the scoby are mixed through the liquid, and the scoby can multiply quickly and make the environment too harsh for other microorganisms to get a foothold.
+Fermenting kombucha using only the liquid and no pellicle works well enough because this liquid is often too acidic for many harmful microorganisms to thrive, the scoby are mixed through the liquid, and the scoby can multiply quickly and make the environment too harsh for other microorganisms to get a foothold.

 kombucha jellyfish in a jar